gizmodux/Deployment-Static-Web-Game-with-AWS/README.md

 3. Create Name of Domain hosting outside AWS for SSL

-4 Import Domain for created SSL
+4. Import Domain for created SSL

 5. Create Hosted Zone on AWS Route 51 for SSL and Cloufront (CDN)

 6. Create CloudFront for integrated SSL and S3

 7. Testing Website

+Topology